smitterl/tp-libvirt/tp-libvirt_review_comment_summary.rst

 - use :code:`with` to open files
 - either use global constants for timeouts or test :code:`params` to set values for timeouts (e.g. :code:`wait_for_loging(..., timeout=LOGIN_TIMEOUT)`);
   this way it is easier for others to tweak timeouts on slower systems
+- wait don't sleep: avoid using time.sleep(...); instead try waiting for a condition to hold (utils_misc.wait_for) - this speeds up testing and enables us to use larger timeout values without necessarily increasing test duration
 - make sure this is run before sending patch::

     inspekt checkall --disable-style E501,E265,W601,E402,E722,E741 --no-license-check <test-script-name>.py